-(GUITAR DEMO ONLY) Pat, Jason’s bar-room singer mother, explains why she never told him he’s adopted.
+(GUITAR DEMO ONLY) Suzy, Jason’s supermarket assistant mother, explains why she never told him he’s adopted.

 Where Were You?

-(GUITAR DEMO ONLY) Jason and Pat vent their anger to Gayle about why she, a millionaire singer, never contributed a single cent to bring up Jason up.
+(GUITAR DEMO ONLY – AND THIS SONG IS GOING TO CHANGE RADICALLY) Jason and Suzy vent their anger to Gayle about why she, a millionaire singer, never contributed a single cent to bring up Jason up.

 The Woman I Am

-(FULL BAND DEMO) Pat, dying, asks Gayle to sing her biggest hit.
-Halfway through, Pat takes over the vocal – and they sing the last verse and chorus together – two mothers of the same gay son, Jason.
+(FULL BAND DEMO – BUT SUNG BY THE SONGWRITER) Suzy, dying, asks Gayle to sing her biggest hit.
+Halfway through, Suzy takes over the vocal – and they sing the last verse and chorus together – two mothers of the same son, Jason.

 (GUITAR DEMO ONLY) This is an early draft of a possible ’11 o’clock number’.
 Gayle realises it’s too late to make up for the mistakes in her personal life, and convinces herself that her professional life is all she needs to satisfy her.
 But is it?